aseyq/aseyq/README.md

-## Some tools that I made or contributed
+## Some tools that I made or contributed to
 - **[zBrac](https://github.com/seyhunsaral/zbrac/)**: an tool for the well-known behavioral experiment software [z-Tree](https://www.ztree.uzh.ch/en.html) which helps you conduct multilanguage experiments.
 We built it in with Python and Qt5, **together with Anna Schroeter**.
 - **[choicepy](https://github.com/aseyq/choicepy)**: A python package for a social choce theory simulations (in an arrowian framework) tool for Python.
 It has very few features yet.
 Made together with **Annika Hennes**.
 We also used it for our research paper "_Wisdom of crowds and voting_".
 - **[matchgreek](https://github.com/seyhunsaral/matchgreek/)**: A tool for LaTeX, that tells you which greek symbols you already used, and which are still available.